Master's Degree Programme in Inequalities, Interventions and New Welfare State

 You are an eligible applicant for Master’s studies if

-- you have a nationally recognized first cycle degree – usually a Bachelor’s degree – from an accredited institution of higher education,
+- you have a nationally recognized first cycle degree – typically a Bachelor’s degree – from an accredited institution of higher education and (if applicable in the country of the degree) from a nationally accredited degree programme

 Applicants must have excellent English language skills and a certificate that proves those skills.
 You can indicate your language skills by taking one of the internationally recognized English language tests.